tracylv/QUnit/README.md

 # QUnit
 QUnit learning case

-you need access the "qunit.htm" with local iis. for example: http://localhost/qunit.htm"
+you need access to the "qunit.htm" with local iis. for example: http://localhost/qunit.htm"